Welcome to today's edition of the Rush 24-7 podcast.

 President Obama's answering machine just today.

-Chris Matthews actually said a couple days ago that um when are we going to nationalize the oil companies?
+Chris Matthews actually said a couple days ago that when are we going to nationalize the oil companies?

 I'm almost tempted to go along with Matthew's idea.

-Uh a Washington University physics professor has been dumped by the regime because of his beliefs.
+A Washington University physics professor has been dumped by the regime because of his beliefs.

 Well, this didn't take long.

-He was one of five top scientists tapped by the energy secretary to help last week, but now he's been dropped.
+He was one of five top scientists tapped by the Energy Secretary to help last week, but now he's been dropped.

 Dr. Katz would not grant an interview yesterday, but the U.S. Department of Energy emailed us the following statement.